PLKGIT/node-sql-store/README.md

   * Allows customers to display available products for sale
 2. bamazonManager.js
   * Allows managers to display available products for sale
+  * Allows managers to add products
   * Allows managers to find products with low inventory (fewer than 5 in stock)
   * Allows managers to add to a product's inventory
-  * Allows managers to add products
 3. bamazonSupervisor.js
-  * Allows supervisors to view product sales by Department
+  * Allows supervisors to view Product Sales by Department
+  * Allows supervisors to view Department list
-  * Allows supervisors to create new Departments
+  * Allows supervisors to add new Departments
+  * Allows managers to display available products for sale

 ### Technologies Used
   * Node JS v12.13.0
+  * MySQL NPM v2.18.1
   * Inquirer Node Package Manager (NPM) v7.0.4
-  * MySQL NPM v2.18.1
   * CLI-Table NPM v3.1

 ### Using MyStore